dojo/docs/dojo/prop.rst

      dojo.prop("nodeId", "tabIndex", 3);
   });

-It's recommend to use prop.get and prop.set in dojo 1.7.
+It's recommended to use prop.get and prop.set in dojo 1.7.

 .. code-block :: javascript
  :linenos: